X1STY/task-2-backend/README.md

 # IPST task 2 backend

-Authorization module (signup, signin using JWT tokens, registration email confirmation and password reset email confirmation )
+Authorization module: signup, signin using JWT tokens, registration email confirmation and password reset email confirmation

+## Authorization

+Access token stored in body of response in signin route Access token should be stored in Authorization header of request to private routes Refresh token stored in http-only cookie and should be sent with request to refresh route

 ## ENV variables example